noahg/blog/src/pages/2017-09-18-about-me/index.md

 I created this blog to share my insights, learnings and opinions.

-I have been practicing mindfulness / meditation and studying Buddhist thought for more than 10 years.
-I'm occasionally inspired to share **insights** from these experiences, and reflections.
+I have been practicing mindfulness meditation and studying Buddhist thought for more than 10 years.
+I'm occasionally inspired to share **insights** from these experiences and reflections.

 I enjoy **learning** new things and learn most effectively when endeavoring to communicate what I have learned.
-Lately, I have been learning about immune-system strengthening / resilience, front-end development with Angular(x) and React, outrigger canoe paddling, adaptive/evolutionary economics, geospatial analysis, machine learning, financial independence, transformational organizing, MOBAs, cannabis as medicine, and bluegrass/old-timey banjo.
+Lately, I have been learning about immune-system strengthening, outrigger canoe paddling, adaptive/evolutionary economics, front-end development with Angular(x) and React, geospatial analysis, machine learning, transformational organizing, financial independence, MOBAs, cannabis as medicine, and bluegrass/old-timey banjo.

 I care very much about the health and happiness of the world and all the people, animals, and plants that inhabit it.
 This compels me to offer my **opinions** on policy, electoral strategy, and political theory.